qgis/QGIS-Website/README.md

 ## 🧑💻 Development

+For Nix based development environment, please skip directly to the [Nix](#nix) section.

 First install hugo for your local machine:

 **📝 Note:** we need to install the 'extended' hugo version which includes a SASS compiler.
 If you don't install the extended version you will get errors like this when compiling: